jammer-sysops/adbusters-website-2025/src/content/articles/the-ripening-beast-has-left-the-building-rip-david-hickey.md

 ---
 title: "The “Ripening Beast” Has Left the Building: RIP David Hickey"
-publishedOn: 2022-03-28T00:00:00Z
+publishedOn: 2024-11-05
-author: "- Harry Flood - Adbusters #159"
+author: "Harry Flood"
-featuredImage: "/images/articles/62422131fa0e629135d43a62_dave_hickey_1.jpg"
+featuredImage: "/images/articles/dave-hickey.jpg"
+category: "Anarcho"
 ---

-> **"In the twentieth century, that's all there is: jazz and rock-and-roll.
-The rest is term papers and advertising."** - Dave Hickey
+**"In the twentieth century, that's all there is: jazz and rock-and-roll.
+The rest is term papers and advertising."** - Dave Hickey‍
-‍

 The smartest guy in the room was also the biggest smartass.
 Harvard and Yale — both places he taught at – were the kind of clubs he wasn’t sure he wanted to belong to.
 He accepted a MacArthur “genius” grant while remaining deeply suspicious of the word.
 Nothing in life matters more than beauty, he insisted — even while scarfing hamburgers and living in Vegas.
 He pissed off people on both ends of the political spectrum, calling himself, at various times, a “bleeding heart libertarian,” and an “egalitarian elitist.”
 He said what it wasn’t safe to say until everyone else was saying it too (or at least thinking it).